momochi000/typewar/README.md

 I believe this bug is fixed but will need to keep an eye out for it because I cannot verify this.
+#### BUG: there is a bug where the input manager stops accepting inputs.
+Seems to be fixed thanks to the above, but need to keep an eye out for it.
 #### Switch to postgres to prepare for heroku deploy
 #### Handle capital letters
 #### Change player sprite (current one is crap)